campbell000/blog/content/articles/game-companies-customer-crap-cyberpunk-2077.md

 title: "Game Companies: Stop Treating your Customers Like Crap"
 summary: "Game companies consistently make the mistake of taking their customers' passion and dedication for granted, and it often ends in disaster.
 This post examines a recent example, Cyberpunk 2077, and posits a theory as to WHY companies keep making this same mistake."
 titleImage: /cb2077.jpg
-titleImageCaption: "Zelda: Ocarina of time ran at a rock-solid 20 FPS.
+titleImageCaption: "Zelda: Ocarina of Time ran at a rock-solid 20 FPS.
 So...that 17 looks mighty low in 2020.
 Credits to digitalfoundary.net for the image"
 shouldShowTableOfContents: true
 shouldShowUpdatedAt: false
 createdAt: "2020-12-16T00:00:00.140Z"